MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Multi-branch Classifier-ViViT (MC-ViViT)

 \subsubsection{AD-CORRE(FD) Review}

 AD-CORRE(FD) focuses on the correlation between the samples within a mini-batch.
 This prevents the imbalanced dataset from affecting the prediction.
 Therefore, the model pays attention to the class with less samples too.
-Before presenting the equation of AD-CORRE(FD), we reviews the four key components of AD-CORRE(FD), Variance Eraser (Beta Matrix $\beta_{n\times n}$), Attention Map Matrix ($\Omega_{n\times n}$), Harmony Matrix ($\Phi_{n\times n}$), and Correlation Matrix (CORM).
+AD-CORRE(FD) comprises four key components of AD-CORRE(FD), Variance Eraser (Beta Matrix $\beta_{n\times n}$), Attention Map Matrix ($\Omega_{n\times n}$), Harmony Matrix ($\Phi_{n\times n}$), and Correlation Matrix (CORM).
+In short, AD-CORRE(FD) is a weighted mean absolute error and is shown in Eq.~(\ref{eq:fd}).